 - 6.1 In relation to single convictions, the following minimum time periods should elapse following completion of the sentence (or the date of conviction if a fine was imposed) before a licence will be granted or renewed.
-This places passenger safety as the priority while enabling past offenders to sufficiently evidence that they have been successfully rehabilitated so that they might obtain or retain a licence.
-Licensed drivers have close regular contact with the public.
-A firm line is to be taken with those who have convictions for offences involving violence.
-An application will normally be refused if the applicant has a conviction for an offence that involved the loss of life.

-- 6.2 Unless there are exceptional circumstances a licence will not normally be granted where the applicant has a conviction for an offence such as:
+This places passenger safety as the priority while enabling past offenders to sufficiently evidence that they have been successfully rehabilitated so that they might obtain or retain a licence. - 6.2 Unless there are exceptional circumstances a licence will not normally be granted where the applicant has a conviction for an offence such as: - Murder - Manslaughter - Manslaughter or culpable homicide while driving - Terrorism offences - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above - 6.3 A licence will not normally be granted where the applicant has a conviction for an offence or similar offence(s) which replace the offences below and the conviction is less than 10 years prior to the date of application: - Arson - Malicious wounding or grievous bodily harm which is racially aggravated

-- Murder

-- Manslaughter

-- Manslaughter or culpable homicide while driving

-- Terrorism offences

-- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

-- 6.3 A licence will not normally be granted where the applicant has a conviction for an offence or similar offence(s) which replace the offences below and the conviction is less than 10 years prior to the date of application:

-- Arson

-- Malicious wounding or grievous bodily harm which is racially aggravated

-- Actual bodily harm which is racially aggravated
+- · Actual bodily harm which is racially aggravated

 - Grievous bodily harm with intent

 - Robbery

 - Possession of firearm

 - Riot

 - Assault Police

 - Common assault with racially aggravated

 - Violent disorder

 - Resisting arrest

 - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

-- 6.5 A licence will not normally be granted where the applicant has a conviction for an offence or similar offence(s) which replace the offences below and the conviction is less than 75 years prior to the date of application:
+- 6.4 A licence will not normally be granted where the applicant has a conviction for an offence or similar offence(s) which replace the offences below and the conviction is less than 7 years prior to the date of application:

 - Racially-aggravated criminal damage

-- Racially-aggravated offence
+- · Racially-aggravated offence

+- S5 Public Order Act 1986 offence (harassment, alarm or distress)

+- S4 Public Order Act 1986 offence (fear or provocation of violence)

+- S4A Public Order Act 1986 offence (intentional harassment, alarm or distress)

+- Obstruction

+- Criminal damage

+- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

+- 6.5 Where an applicant has a conviction for an offence of violence against the person, or connected with any offence or similar of violence, which replace the offences below, a licence will not normally be granted until at least 10 years have elapsed since the completion of any sentence imposed:

 - Common assault

 - Assault occasioning actual bodily harm

+- Affray

+- Or any similar offences (including attempted or conspiracy to commit) offences which replace the above

+- 6.6 A licence will not normally be granted if an applicant has more than one conviction for an offence of a violent nature.

+- 6.7 In the event of a licence being granted, not revoked or suspended, a strict warning both verbally and in writing should be administered.